yohannesHL/flask-dynamodb-app/README.md

 2. Return `{ status: healthy, container: <LINK_TO_HUB>, project: github.com/omerxx/ecscale }` to http://127.0.0.1:5000/health
 3. Running `docker-compose up` should get everything up and running
 4. Contain a minimal test suit
-5. Be tested and built in Travis on push to `master` branch
+5. Be tested and built in Drone on push to `master` branch
 6. Contain a well documented code, and a `SUMMARY.md` file explaining each step of the development process
 7. Contain a `TROUBLE.md` describing difficulties along the way and their solutions
 8. Contain a `INSTRCUTIONS.md` explaining a cloning user how to use the repo - running, testing etc.